uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 ## Options

 - `--name <text>`
-  - The name of the service to generate a manifest for.
-Multiple values accepted.
+  - The name of the service(s) to generate service manifest(s) for.
 - `--environment <text>`
   - The name of the environment to generate service manifests for.
-Multiple values accepted.
 - `--image-tag <text>`
-  - Docker image tag to deploy for the service.
-Overrides the $IMAGE_TAG environment variable.
+  - Image tag to deploy for the service(s).
+Takes precedence over the $IMAGE_TAG environment variable.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.